Gut Check

 • Relaxation — Vital for reducing stress and improving emotional well-being

-• Diet — Eating natural, whole foods at regular times is key.
+• Diet — Eating natural, whole foods at regular times is critical.
 The body needs foods that are easy to digest and will not cause discomfort.
 Avoid processed foods that can affect mood.

 Hopefully, you don’t have any of these signs or symptoms.
 If you do, seek medical advice for your gut check.